timmybytes-contributing/100DaysOfCode/log.md

 **Thoughts:** There are so many things to learn for WebDev, but I can see a linear pathway through how to get there.

 **Link(s) to work:** No projects today.

+### Day 8: Saturday July 4th, 2020

+**Today's Progress:** Ill today, not much work done.
+Studied up on color-blind-friendly palettes and type scale ratios.
+Got my nav bar working for a site not done yet!

+**Thoughts:** Accessibility is an easily overlooked aspect in design, but should always be a part of *how* you design.

+**Link(s) to work:** No projects today.